Show image location

 Applications that can display spherical images typically have size

-and other requirements for uploaded images (see “Application
+limits and other requirements for uploaded images (see “Application

 requirements” below for specific applications).
 Assuming you have

 an existing spherical panorama (similar to the PanGazer ‘starter’

-image; see also Making panoramic images), some or all of the following steps
+image – see also Making panoramic images), follow the steps below.

 see compass bearings overlaid at the top of the screen

-and the status at top right will show a Bearing (rather than Yaw).
+and the status at top right will show a compass point and bearing

 If North is not set, you should set it (see the Setting North page